 The reasoning was brought up by Suniva Inc. Suniva is a bankrupt solar company in Georgia.
-Alongside another solar company, Suniva is claiming that cheaper Chinese solar panels that are imported into the USA will continue to put American solar companies out of business, or bankrupt.
+Alongside another solar company, Suniva is claiming that cheaper imported Chinese solar panels will continue to put American solar companies out of business.
 While Suniva and other manufacturers wanted a large tariff to be placed on imported panels, the ITC was able to work out a 35% tariff.
 The tariff has been sent to the White House, where Trump has until January 13th to make a decision.
 Other industries are backing a solar tariff as well.
 Some of these industries include manufacturing sectors, and many steel manufacturing companies.
-The future of the solar industry’s successes lay in the hands of a man (and committee) who believes that solar energy isn’t a reliable source of power.
+The future of solar depends on a man who believes that solar energy isn’t a reliable source of power.

-While the potential impacts of a solar tariff are unclear, many people are making assumptions that prove to be detrimental to the success of solar energy.
+While the potential impacts of a solar tariff are unclear, many people make assumptions that are detrimental to the success of solar energy.
 First, the price of solar energy will dramatically increase if the tariff is imposed.
-This will cause solar energy to become much less competitive than energy derived from fossil fuels, introducing a long list of potential impacts to the environment.If the solar industry becomes less competitive with fossil fuels, the United States will continue our reliance on fossil fuels for energy.
-As a result, we will emit even more carbon dioxide(CO2) into the atmosphere, which will accelerate the effects of global warming.
+This will cause solar energy to become much less competitive than energy derived from fossil fuels.If the solar industry becomes less competitive, the United States will continue to rely on fossil fuels for energy.
+As a result, we will emit even more carbon dioxide(CO2), accelerating the effects of global warming.

 What this Means For RevoluSun Customers